Zarek Valentin: Portland Timbers

 On January 12, 2016, Valentin joined the Portland Timbers, reuniting with Caleb Porter, who was his coach at Akron.
-Portland traded a 2016 season international roster slot to Montreal to acquireValentin's rights.
+Portland traded a 2016 season international roster slot to Montreal to acquire Valentin's rights.
 Valentin made his Timbers debut on March 13 in a 2–1 defeat to the San Jose Earthquakes.
 He scored his first goal for Portland on July 23 in a 2–1 loss to the LA Galaxy.
 After missing 5 games with a bone bruise, Valentin returned to the lineup on September 3, picking up his first assist for the Timbers in a 3–1 loss to FC Dallas.
 He made his first appearance in a continental competition on September 14, picking up an assist in a 4–1 defeat to Deportivo Saprissa in the CONCACAF Champions League group stage.
 Valentin ended his first season in Portland with 24 appearances and 1 goal across all competitions.
 The Timbers ended the season in 7th place in the Western Conference, 2 points behind the lost playoff spot.

 Valentin made his first appearance of the 2017 season on March 18, recording one assist in a 4–2 win over the Houston Dynamo in matchweek 3.
 After not featuring much at the start of the year, Valentin spent time with Timbers 2 in the USL.
 He returned to the first team on May 20, coming off the bench in a 4–1 loss to his former team the Impact.
 Valentin got his second assist of the season on June 2 in a 2–0 win over San Jose.
 On July 29 he picked up his third assist of the year in a 2–2 draw with Houston.
 Valentin made 19 appearances in the regular season to help the Timbers finish first place in the Western Conference.
 Valentin would not feature in the playoffs, with the Timbers losing in the Conference Semi-finals to Houston.